Psychiatric setting for Euripides at Edinburgh Fest

 Iconoclastic director Grzegorz Jarzyna finds similarities between murder and warfare in Macbeth and contemporary mayhem in the Middle East.

-“It is very interesting that after so many centuries our behaviour is so similar,” he told Reuters.
+“It is very interesting that after so many centuries our behavior is so similar,” he told Reuters.

 “Shakespeare saw something universal in human beings and how they behave in different situations, what are our instincts.
 He goes deeply into human nature, makes some universal patterns, and that’s why I think after so many centuries it works.”